Best Places To Stay In Rome For First Time Visitors

 The Vatican & St Peter’s have days worth of riches to explore, and even the surliest teen will be (secretly) impressed by the glories of the Sistine Chapel.
 Take a teen-oriented tour of the highlights to avoid museum fatigue and queues.
 Climb the dome of St Peter’s for a soaring view down over its piazza and beyond.

-Where to eat in Rome with kids
+Where to Eat in Rome With Kids?

 Toddlers: A wonder of Rome is that children are welcomed with benevolent smiles, while babies are treated like mini-celebrities.
 Mezza (half) portions are offered rather than children’s menus.
 If you don’t fancy a sit-down meal, pick up some of the world’s best takeaway pizza from Forno di Campo di Fiori.
 For a more leisurely meal, there are hundreds of options, such as lively Pizzeria alle Carrette, in Monti, convenient for the Colosseum, where there are plenty of pasta dishes available as well as pizza.